 Is mobile photography a real thing?
 Yes.
 Smartphones, especially new updated versions such as the iPhone 11 Pro, have cameras with professional features.
 Since you can pair these cameras with good lighting to create a good quality image, this is counted as photography.

 We’ll be showing those haters how you can be a photographer, while only using a smartphone and some creativity.
+You can now join the recent new wave of Smartphone Photographers.

 We don’t see professional photographers at shoots such as weddings, concerts, and corporate events using smartphones for their shoots, and we won’t - at least for many years.
 If a professional photographer in this type of industry were to do this, his peers would be sniggering into their viewfinders.